freshflick/VirusTotal-Discord-Bot/README.md

 - The .env file, which should contain the bot token, guild ID, and VirusTotal API key, is not included.
 - Anyone wishing to use the bot must create their own .env file and add the respective fields.

+Note: If you intend to modify, extend, or create a personalized version of this project, please fork this repository first.

 ## Screenshots:
 - File check in-progress: